Heat stroke in dogs

 • Heat stroke can affect dogs of all ages, genders, and breeds.
 Brachycephalic (short-snouted) dogs are twice as likely to suffer from the condition.

-• We see this problem most often during the warm summer months, but it can happen at any time of the year.
+• A recent study has shown that almost 60% of dog heat stroke cases in the UK occur during “heatwaves”.
+We see this problem most often during the warm summer months, but it can happen at any time of the year.

 • Dogs are different from humans in the way they cool themselves down.
 They can only sweat through the non-haired skin on the nose and paws.
 They can also cool themselves down by panting, but sometimes this is not enough.